chrimerss/allenslib/docs/Precipitation Products/satellite.md

   2. for extreme events (>10mm), PERSIANN-CDR outperforms than PERSIANN-CCS and PERSIANN, but still underestimate.
   3. For global comparison, PERSIANN and PERSIANN-CDR exhibit good performance over mountainous regions while underperforming coastal regions.

-# Satelite Precipitation intercomparison

-__Chen, H., et al. (2019).
-"Comparison Analysis of Six Purely Satellite-derived Global Precipitation Estimates."
-Journal of Hydrology: 124376.__

-The author compared six satellite QPEs e.g., IMERG-E, IMERG-L, PERSIANN-CCS, TRPA-NR, GSMaP-NRT, GSMap-MAK at daily global scale and hourly and daily over mainland China.
-And author decomposes BIAS into hits Bias, misses Bias, false Bias

-Globally:
-1. IMERG-L is the best among the other five, while GSMaP is the worst.
-2. IMERG suite reduced underestimation compared to GSMaP but still remain problematic in complex terrains.

-Author decomposed RMSE with respect to rain rate, and found that 30% around of RMSE is comming from rain rate>32mm/day.

-Over mainland China:
-1. IMERG overestimates light precipitation.
-2. all products overestimate over semi-arid regions by false bias.
-3. PERSIANN-CCS underestimates in humid regions, GSMaP overestimates semi-humid regions in warm season.

 # Advanced Microwave Sounding Unit (AMSU)